Polymerase Chain Reaction (PCR) with capillary electrophoresis

 Lymphoproliferative disorders are often characterized by an expansion of the lymphocyte populations.
 The distinction of benign from malignant proliferations can be accomplished by the integration of clinical, morphologic, immunophenotypic, and molecular genetic studies.
 With regard to molecular studies, an evaluation for the presence of a T-cell population with monoclonal rearrangement of the T-cell receptor gamma locus can provide adjunctive information to support a final diagnosis.
 These studies are based on the premise that all cells of a malignant lymphoid population have a common, clonal origin and therefore are expected to contain T-cell receptor genes rearranged in exactly the same configuration.
 Accordingly, demonstration of monoclonality is indicative of the presence of a monoclonal T-cell population and polyclonality is indicative of a polyclonal population.
 The clinical implications of these results must be interpreted in the context of the individual patient’s clinicopathologic presentation.

 Interpretive report provided.

-A negative result does not exclude a B cell neoplasm.
-This assay is sensitive to a level of approximately 15% clonal lymphocytes and is expected to detect 90 - 95% of all B cell gene rearrangements.
-Factors such as uncommon rearrangements and somatic hypermutation may also result in false negative results.
-In addition, a positive result is not synonymous with neoplasia or specific to neoplasms of B cell origin.
+A negative result does not exclude a T cell neoplasm.
+This assay is sensitive to a level of approximately 15% clonal lymphocytes.
+Factors such as uncommon rearrangements may also result in false negative results.
+Higher sensitivity may be obtained by ordering both TRG and TRB gene rearrangement studies.
+A positive result is not synonymous with neoplasia or specific to neoplasms of T cell origin.
 Clinicopathologic correlation with gene rearrangement results is required.
 Insufficient cellular content may result in an inadequate result.

 3 - 10 days